questionlp/wwdtm-audio-download/README.md

 ## Code of Conduct

-This projects follows the code of conduct as outlined in [Contributor Convenant 3.0](https://www.contributor-covenant.org/version/3/0/code_of_conduct/).

-A copy of the code of conduct with information on how to report possible violations are available in the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) file.
+The Code of Conduct for this project is adapted from the Contributor Covenant, version 3.0, permanently available at <https://www.contributor-covenant.org/version/3/0/>.
+The adapted version with instructions on how to report possible violations are available in the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) file in this repository.

 ## License